-She took a shaky breath, hating that once again, they were watching, seeing every weakness.
+She took a shaky breath, hating that they were all staring at her once again, seeing every weakness.
 "I don't like being watched all the time."

 "Of course you don't."
 Carlisle nodded, his eyes full of understanding.
 "Of course you don't.
 I'm sure all of this is overwhelming for you."
 He paused, his eyebrows pulled together in concentration.
 "You're welcome to wander the forest behind the house.
 As long as you stay within about fifteen miles to the south or the east, you shouldn't run the risk of coming across any humans."

 Bella immediately perked up at the idea.
 "You don't care if I go out alone?"

 "No . . . though I'd appreciate it if you'd check in now and then if you intend to be out for more than a few hours.
 And if your father calls, we may have someone run out and track you down, so try to leave an easy trail to follow."

 Bella nodded, a smile tugging at the corners of her lips.
 Charlie had already called twice, and both times Bella had gotten the impression that he was checking to make sure he hadn't dreamed her return.
 The conversations had been brief, since neither of them were very good with words, but Bella knew that the contact meant a lot to him.

 "As a matter of fact," Carlisle continued, "you're about to have the house to yourself for a few hours.
 That is, unless you'd prefer to have someone stay with you?"
 His gaze flicked to Edward and then back again.